M66B/FairEmail/docs/FAQ-da-rDK.md

 For notification (messaging) support you'll need to enable the following notification options:

-* *Use Android 'messaging style' notification format*
+* *Benyt Android 'beskedstil' notifikationsformat*
 * Notification actions: *Direct reply* and (mark as) *Read*

 You can enable other notification actions too, if you like, but they are not supported by Android Auto.